 To add an extra layer of security to your Dashlane account you can use two-factor authentication, or 2FA.
-With 2FA, an additional code will be required in addition to your Master Password to verify that it's you accessing the account.
+With 2FA, additional code will be required in addition to your Master Password to verify that it's you accessing the account.
 Someone trying to access your data would need not only your Master Password, but also need access to the OTP security key you used to set up your 2FA.

 Keep in mind that this means that you must always have access to that security key, or else the back-up solutions that we offer when activating two-factor authentication.
 Also, note that two-factor authentication replaces the security codes which would be normally sent to you by e-mail when authenticating a new device or resetting your account.